Lin-Brain-Lab/fMRI-Analysis-For-Mac/fMRI Pre-Processing.md

 3. `tcsh`
 4. `source .cshrc`
+5. `vi .cshrc` make sure you have the correct environment set up (seen in the [setting up environment page](https://github.com/Lin-Brain-Lab/fMRI-Analysis-For-Mac/blob/main/Setting%20Up%20Environment.md))
-5. `mri_info` checks if all freesurfer items are there
+6. `mri_info` checks if all freesurfer items are there
-6. `setenv SUBJECTS_DIR $PWD`
+7. `setenv SUBJECTS_DIR $PWD`
-7. `setenv SUBJECTS_DIR /Users/jessica/data_analysis/seeg/subjects` sets your subject directory
+8. `setenv SUBJECTS_DIR /Users/jessica/data_analysis/seeg/subjects` sets your subject directory
-8. `echo $SUBJECTS_DIR` checks what path your subject directory is in
+9. `echo $SUBJECTS_DIR` checks what path your subject directory is in
-9. `cd /Users/jessica/data_analysis/seeg/s025/fmri_data` get into right directory
+10. `cd /Users/jessica/data_analysis/seeg/s025/fmri_data` get into right directory
-10. `mkdir unpack` creates empty folder called unpack (in fmri_data folder)
+11. `mkdir unpack` creates empty folder called unpack (in fmri_data folder)
-11. `cd unpack/`
+12. `cd unpack/`
-12. `vi unpack.rule` write “28 bold nii f.nii” where number changes based on run and is given based on the dicom scan number which can be found in the file path /Users/jessica/data_analysis/seeg/s025/fmri_data/dicom/180723_TZENG.MR.NISSEN_FMRI.0028.0001.2018.07.23.17.58.46.593750.849028.IMA, here is it 28 (from FMRI.0028) NOTE:
+13. `vi unpack.rule` write “28 bold nii f.nii” where number changes based on run and is given based on the dicom scan number which can be found in the file path /Users/jessica/data_analysis/seeg/s025/fmri_data/dicom/180723_TZENG.MR.NISSEN_FMRI.0028.0001.2018.07.23.17.58.46.593750.849028.IMA, here is it 28 (from FMRI.0028) NOTE:
 14. `unpacksdcmdir -src ../dicom -targ . -cfg ./unpack.rule` make sure you are in the unpack folder (this step may take some time as unpacksdcmdir converts individual slices of dicom file into volume to one file).
 If done successfully, the output should be "unpacksdcmdir Done"

 ## Pre-processing fMRI Data